Destination Clauses – Japan got it all messed up

 Many of them have established trading divisions to sell the excess LNG off into other markets.
 Sometimes as far away as Europe.
 This activity is in itself a huge drain of resources to them.

-Right now, diverting cargos away from Japan involves landing them there first.
+Right now, diverting cargo away from Japan involves landing them there first.
 Then having them unloaded in a Japanese terminal.
 Then having them reloaded into a new ship to comply with the Destination Clause.
 Finally having the new ship go wherever it must go.

-Having the (theoretical) possibility to divert the cargo while it’s on the way to Japan or even better, to remarket it before it is even loaded at the producers terminal would make things a terrible lot easier and cheaper.
+Having the (theoretical) possibility to divert the cargo while it’s on the way to Japan or even better, to remarket it before it is even loaded at the producer’s terminal would make things a terrible lot easier and cheaper.
 Destination Clauses prevent that from happening.
 The only effective and safe (for the buyers) way to deal with that is if the Japanese government declares them unlawful.
 A bit like the EU did many years ago.

 This is – of course – just a theory of mine.
-Nobody in Japan will ever admit this but it makes a hell of a lot of sense and I would do it would I be in their place.
+Nobody in Japan will ever admit this but it makes a hell of a lot of sense and I would do it would I were in their place.

 Besides, to the sellers, it should not matter much to take the Destination Clauses out.
 As long as the buyers are happy to pay the pre-agreed price formula it should not matter to them where the cargo goes.
 The times when suppliers could manage the world market are over.
-Some suppliers have spot marketing arms that whey fear will be outcompeted by those Japanese utilities.
-Those utilities are willing to undercut spot prices to get rid of a cargo.
+Some suppliers have spot marketing arms that they fear will be outcompeted by those Japanese utilities.
+Those utilities are willing to undercut spot prices to get rid of cargo.
 This is, of course, toxic to spot sellers anywhere.
 Besides, Japan is currently rejigging its power production portfolio away from LNG and oil towards more coal.
 This means that LNG use is going down.
 Breaking the Destination Clause would help them a lot to drive this change.

 Yes, I think that this time it’s serious.
 I also think that Japan uses this to apply pressure on suppliers not only to break the Destination Clause.
 They also want to lower price levels.
 Again, that can never be said in the open.
 This is much harder to acquiesce to by sellers as it threatens their economic models.